zyy200712/demo/js/config/README.md

         VERSION: 'v1alpha', // Default version for Gemini API
         MODEL_NAME: 'models/gemini-2.0-flash-exp' // Current model with Multimodal Live support
     },
+    // You can change the system instruction to your liking
+    SYSTEM_INSTRUCTION: {
+        PARTS: [
+            {
+                text: 'You are my helpful assistant.
+You can see and hear me, and respond with voice and text.
+If you are asked about things you do not know, you can use the google search tool to find the answer.', },
+        ],
+    },
+    // Model's voice
+    VOICE: {
+        NAME: 'Aoede' // You can choose one from: Puck, Charon, Kore, Fenrir, Aoede (Kore and Aoede are female voices, rest are male)
+    },
     // Default audio settings
     AUDIO: {
         SAMPLE_RATE: 16000,